-With mBC, milestones like birthdays or anniversaries can become double-edged swords.
+With mBC self care, milestones like birthdays or anniversaries can become double-edged swords.
 On one hand, they’re a cause for celebration, a testament to your resilience and the wonders of medical science.
 On the other hand, they can be a poignant reminder of the life you once envisioned, eliciting complex emotions.
 While medical treatments focus on physical well-being, emotional resilience often comes from a community of loved ones and fellow patients who truly understand what you’re going through.
 The role of psychological well-being is no less critical than the advances in medical science.
 Support groups, both online and offline, can offer a lifeline, while talk therapy and medications for mental health support are equally crucial.

-4.Take control of your care
+4.Take control of your self care

 As new treatments emerge and more patients live longer, it’s okay to feel both optimistic and overwhelmed.
 Your emotional experience doesn’t have to fit neatly into a narrative of ‘triumph over adversity’ or ‘relentless positivity.’
 It’s more than okay to have good days and bad days and to take each as they come.
 If you want to connect with a community that understands your unique challenges and triumphs, consider joining the Outcomes4Me app.
 There, you can share your stories with other mBC patients and gain access to the latest treatment advances and clinical trials tailored explicitly to your type of metastatic breast cancer.
 It’s a space where you can be authentically you while staying informed, supported, and empowered.